janzeteachesit/stem8-text/linear-realationships.md

 # WHAT YOU “KNOW” ABOUT MATH 8
-## related to Content Learning Standards.
+## related to [Content Learning Standards][new-bc-curriculum-math].
 These are the things KNOWN about Math.

 [BIG – IDEA: LINEAR RELATIONSHIPS](linear-realationships.md) | PCBI | ABI | AAC | ACAT
 --- | --- | --- | --- | ---